mukthy/oscp-survival-guide/README.md

         `for server in $(host -t ns megacorpone.com | cut -d " " -f4); do host -l megacorpone.com $server; done`

-    - An automation script is present in the oscp-tools.
+    - An automation script is present in the tools.

     - DNSRecon zone transfer